HoGentTIN/projecten-3-2017-2018-android-g_wp_md_jb_1020/README.md

 Our group is **WP_MD_JB_1020**

 ## Waterpolo App + Backend
 This is the waterpolo-app we created for the course Mobile App Projects 3.
+The app is to be only used on **tablet** devices.
 It is written in Java.

 ## Languages
-The app is currently translated in these languages, depending on the device settings:
+The app is currently translated in these languages, depending on the device's location settings:

 * English
 * Dutch / Nederlands